prule/data-processing-experiment/ReadMe.md

 // get the typed version of the dataset, with columns and types specified in config val typedDataset = dataFrameBuilder.typed()
 ```
+DataFrameBuilder reads the RAW dataset and uses the FileSource configuration to produce a TYPED dataset.
+The typed dataset will only contain the columns specified in the configuration and uses the Types to do the conversion.

 Previously everything was [hardcoded](https://github.com/prule/data-processing-experiment/blob/part-2/spark/src/main/kotlin/com/example/dataprocessingexperiment/spark/Spike1.kt):